 Tell your group:

-- As we start this course, we want to set a group culture together that honours the stories and experiences everyone brings.
-We want to create a space to listen to one another deeply, having honest, hopeful and creative conversations. - The three habits offered by the course can help us do this: Be Curious, Be Present and Reimagine.
+As we start this course, we want to set a group culture together that honours the stories and experiences everyone brings.
+We want to create a space to listen to one another deeply, having honest, hopeful and creative conversations.